Darktortue/Mockingjay-POC/README.md

 # Mockingjay-POC

-Ugly PoC for the Mockingjay injection technique.
+Ugly PoC for the Mockingjay injection technique (https://www.securityjoes.com/post/process-mockingjay-echoing-rwx-in-userland-to-achieve-code-execution).

 The shellcode is a cmd/exec calc.